Katamaze/WHMCS-Action-Hook-Factory/README.md

 ![image](https://katamaze.com/modules/addons/Mercury/uploads/files/Blog/92b1487d05bc7249c65af0f94cde4732/whmcs-login-to-plesk-cpanel-from-service-list.png)

-The hook works with any panel (cPanel, Plesk, DirectAdmin, Centova Cast...) provided that servers and products/services have been configured correctly.
-Before you get the code, keep in mind that this action hook requires some changes to two template files.
+The hook works with any panel (cPanel, Plesk, DirectAdmin, Centova Cast...) provided that servers and products/services have been intgrated correctly.
+Before you get the code, keep in mind that this action hook requires some changes to a template file.

 Open `templates/{YOUR_TEMPLATE}/clientareaproducts.tpl` and add the new *Manage* column in `thead` like follows.